 Our novels for this year are The Eagle by Rosemary Sutcliff, Julius Caesar and Much Ado About Nothing by Shakespeare, The Tale of Gwyn by Cynthia Voight (8th grade), The Outlaws of Sherwood by Robin McKinley(6th grade), The Inquisitor’s Tale by Adam Gidwitz, and Chasing Vermeer by Blue Balliett.
 We will study poetry by a variety of authors including G. M. Hopkins and selections from Sir Gawain and the Green Knight by J.R.R.
 Tolkien.
 Non-fiction is also included this year through biographies and a look at medieval Africa, The Royal Kingdoms of Ghana, Mali, and Songhay by Patricia and Fredrick McKissack.

 Language communicates knowledge, wisdom, and experience to others.
 Writing effectively and efficiently in our own voice, without fear of the editing process is the goal.
 Be prepared; we will write, edit, re-write, edit, and likely re-write again towards concise dynamic papers.
 Daily Grammar is our resource for reviewing punctuation and usage.
-Ancient history will provide the topics for our expository, persuasive, and descriptive essays.
-Along the way we will also incorporate poetry.
+History and science will provide the topics for our expository, persuasive, and descriptive essays.
 Writing of any kind can be very personal and intimidating.
 My hope is for class to provide the opportunity to try, perhaps even to mess up, to try again, and to gain confidence in the process as we encourage one another.